minar09/DeepLabV2-TensorFlow/README.md

 ```

-An additional script, `fine_tune.py`, demonstrates how to train only the last layers of the network.

 ## Evaluation

 The single-scale model shows <code>86.9%</code> mIoU on the Pascal VOC 2012 validation dataset (['SegmentationClassAug'](https://www.dropbox.com/s/oeu149j8qtbs1x0/SegmentationClassAug.zip?dl=0)).
 No post-processing step with CRF is applied.